ngjamesng/weatherWear/README.md

 ## How to get started
 1. You will need to install npm and postgreSQL on your computer.
 I used homebrew for all installations. https://brew.sh/

 2. In the terminal, you will to go into the backend folder with `cd backend` and run `npm install`.
-Make sure you run `brew services start postgresql` as well as `psql weatherwear < data.sql` to create the database.
+Make sure you run `brew services start postgresql`, `createdb weatherwear-openweather` as well as `psql weatherwear < data.sql` to create the database.
 3. In the terminal, you will to go into the frontend folder with `cd frontend` and run `npm install`

 ### backend/frontend servers
  1. From the home directory in the terminal, run `cd backend` to get into the backend folder, and run `npm start`.
 This will locally start your backend on port 3000.
  2. In  a separate terminal window, run `cd frontend` to get into the frontend folder, and run `npm start` and enter `y` when prompted.
 This will locally start your frontend app on port 3001.

- 3. Open your Browser to `localhost:3001` and you should be able to play with the site locally on your machine.
+ 3. Open your browser to `localhost:3001` and you should be able to play with the site locally on your machine.

 ## Technologies used
  * React.js